joeygoesgrey/Xendpal-magic/README.md

 ## License

-Xendpal-magic is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Xendpalmagic is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments